henesh5225/HEALINK/docs/A9_FAULT_RECOVERY.md

-# A9 — Fault Injection and Recovery Validation
+# Fault Injection and Recovery Validation

 ## Purpose

-A9 verifies that HEALINK's deterministic safety and temporal-quality layers behave correctly when sensor state degrades and later recovers.
+It verifies that HEALINK's deterministic safety and temporal-quality layers behave correctly when sensor state degrades and later recovers.

 ## Test boundary